kitbagjs/router/docs/advanced-concepts/route-meta.md

 ## Meta Type

-You might notice that the default type for `pageTitle` is `unknown`.
-While the router does retain a generic for meta passed in at runtime, a global type can be established for all routes with [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).
+Types for meta defined on individual routes will just work.
+If you want to require certain properties be set on all routes, you can update the global type with [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).

 ```ts
 declare module '@kitbag/router' {